 Douro River Cruise (from Porto to Régua)

-We arrived around 09h30 to Freixo marina (Porto), and boarded as scheduled at 09h45 and around 10h30 the cruise set sail.
+I arrived around 09h30 to Freixo marina (Porto), and boarded as scheduled at 09h45 and around 10h30 the cruise set sail.

 When we got to the ship, we were escorted to our table where a wonderful breakfast was waiting for us – great way to begin our Douro river cruise.
 Next, the ship took us to the historic centre of Porto where we could admire the amazing views over Ribeira and the bridges over Douro river.

 After visiting the city, the ship took us back and we went in the direction of Régua.

 Before the first dam, I had the opportunity of trying Port wine – supposedly to motivate me on my first unevenness of 14 metres.

 I asked myself how we were going to the other side of the dam, which was higher than the one I was in – once inside the dam I figured it out!
 When the ship is inside the dam, the door behind us closes and the door above us slowly opens so that the water begins to push the ship up.

 After this “discovery”, we had lunch and one of the things we loved the most was the main course, delicious!